Arriving on the App Store this week

 What is SwimTune?

-SwimTune is an AI-powered swim training platform that creates personalized, adaptive workout plans for swimmers of all levels.
-It uses data from your Apple Watch — including stroke rate, split times, SWOLF, heart rate, and recovery metrics — to build training sessions that adapt to your body, goals, and progress.
+SwimTune is an AI swim coach and training platform that creates personalized, adaptive workout plans for swimmers of all levels, in the pool and in open water.
+It uses data from your Apple Watch, including stroke rate, split times, SWOLF, heart rate and recovery metrics, to build training sessions that adapt to your body, goals, and progress.
 Think of it as having a personal swim coach that knows your data inside and out.

 How does SwimTune differ from other swim apps like MySwimPro or Garmin Swim?

 Unlike apps that offer generic workout libraries or raw data dumps, SwimTune uses AI to create truly adaptive training plans.
-Every session adjusts based on your recovery state (sleep, HRV), recent performance, and long-term goals.
-The AI coach explains each workout in plain language — why you're doing it, what to focus on, and how it fits your progression.
+Every session adjusts based on your recovery state (sleep, HRV, resting heart rate), recent performance, and long-term goals.
+The AI coach explains each workout in plain language: why you're doing it, what to focus on, and how it fits your progression.
 It's the difference between a workout list and an intelligent training system.

 What devices does SwimTune support?